Tour the Cold War nuclear missile bunker untouched for 60 years

 Bunking down

 And so to bed!
 This is the bunk room, where the crew would bed down for the night.
 A sign on the wall prohibits smoking in bed and warns there will be a punishment for such a violation.
-You have been warned!
+After all, ventilation gets trickier underground.

 Keep the noise down

 Here in the bunk room, you'll notice glue marks on the walls, where acoustic tiles were stuck to achieve better sound insulation.
-Any refurbishment work will not be easy; it'll take more than a lick of paint to make this space habitable.
+Any refurbishment work will not be easy; it'll take a lot of changes to make this space habitable.

 Living quarters